paulghaddad/baby_site/src/pages/about/index.md

 So I created Learning Babies.
 It provides **simple, easy, and inexpensive activities organized by age**.
 I incorporate a little bit of everything: art, nature, sensory play, music, reading, and cooking.

 Learning Babies goes **back to basics** by using simple toys and real world objects.
-(A ball and shoe box can be educational and loads of fun!) **Simple activities means endless possibilities.
+(A ball and shoe box can be educational and lots of fun!) **Simple activities means endless possibilities.
 Let creativity thrive!**

 I’ll continue to add content for older babies over time.
 So sign up for [my newsletter](https://entrepreneurialparent.substack.com/) for updates and practical child development ideas.